Mahima Dharma: Practices

 The religion is essentially monotheistic in nature.
 Mahima religion strictly opposes the caste system and idol worship.
 The religion strictly forbids adultery, the consumption of any intoxicants, violence, and the consumption of any flesh.
 Food and water have to be taken before sunset.
 The Mahima devotee should rise around four in the morning and perform Sarana/Darsana before sunrise.
 Sarana/Darsana is the act of complete surrender of the self to Mahima Prabhu.
 The same is repeated three times a day including noon and evening before sunset.
 They are sometimes misinterpreted as followers of Surya, the Sun god, which is not true; they characterize their worship as that of the Supreme Lord of the indescribable grace (Alekha).

 The religion has a monastic order, whose members, like Buddhist monks, do not constitute a priestly class and have no control over lay practitioners.
 They lead a life of poverty, celibacy, piety and constant movement, as the monks are not allowed to sleep in the same place on two consecutive nights nor take meals twice from the same house on any day.
 Acting on the strict order of the Mahima Swami to avoid any kind of idol worship, the followers of mahima dharma shunned the worship of Lord Jagannath.
 In 1881, a large number of iconoclastic followers of mahima dharma, from Sambalpur and Raipur, gathered in Jagannath Puri, reportedly seizing the three murtis and setting them afire on the Grand Trunk Road.
 A complaint was lodged and all the invaders were jailed.

-To shed light on the Mahima as a sociocultural revolt against the Caste system in India, bearing a close resemblance to the Dalit Buddhist movement, Mayadhar Mansingh wrote in History of Oriya Literature: "This Mahima or Alekh religion does not recognise the caste system of the Hindus and is severely iconoclastic.
+To shed light on the Mahima as a sociocultural revolt against the Caste system, bearing a close resemblance to the Dalit Buddhist movement, Mayadhar Mansingh wrote in History of Oriya Literature: "This Mahima or Alekh religion does not recognise the caste system and is severely iconoclastic.
 It asks people to have faith only in the one invisible power that created this world and to worship Him and Him only.
 Except for its faith in a personal God, the tenets of this religion have remarkable resemblance to Buddhism.
 Many scholars indeed think that this Alekh religion is nothing but a revival of Buddhism in Orissa in a new garb."